Skip to content

 Difference between WHERE and HAVING?

-WHERE filters rows, HAVING filters grouped data (after GROUP BY).
+WHERE filters rows before grouping.
+HAVING filters grouped results after GROUP BY.

-Combining data from multiple tables based on related columns.
+Combining rows from multiple tables based on a related column.

 Best way to learn SQL fast?